 What do I need to bring for tailgating?

 Beyond good food, drinks and a grill, you’ll need to make sure you have a group flag, a small gazebo or umbrella, a portable propane generator, extra power cords (just in case), grill covers, a good soft-sided cooler, trash bags, and toilet paper (you never know).

 What are the best tailgate recipes?

-Name any classic BBQ favorite and you’re along the right lines, but beyond the usual feast of burgers, nachos and hot dogs, I like to make things like pulled pork cups, apple pies, spicy chicken wings, chicken skewers, and pizza tarts.
+Name any classic BBQ favorite and you’re along the right lines for good tailgate recipes.
+Beyond the usual feast of burgers, nachos and hot dogs, I like to make things like pulled pork cups, apple pies, spicy chicken wings, chicken skewers, and pizza tarts.